- IT Staff

 We recommend you install and use a UW-IT managed firewall rather than installing and managing your own device.
 The UW-IT Managed Firewall Service requires some technical knowledge to implement correctly, and we can help.

-Please contact the Office of the CISO if you’d like guidance on how to do this for your department.
+Please contact the Office of Information Security if you’d like guidance on how to do this for your department.

 Alternative: Host-based firewalls